 --- title: 'PayPal: "things don''t appear to be working at the moment"' description: Why PayPal returns "Things don't appear to be working at the moment.
 Please try again later." during a Yatra checkout, and how to fix it in three real-world causes. --- # PayPal: "Things don't appear to be working at the moment" If your customers see this message at the PayPal step, PayPal itself is rejecting the request — Yatra has handed off to PayPal cleanly.
 There are three common causes, walk through them in order. > The full text of the error is usually: > _"Things don't appear to be working at the moment.
 Please try again later."_ ## 1.
-Wrong / unverified PayPal email The PayPal email you put in Yatra → Settings → Payment → PayPal Standard must match a **verified** PayPal Business or Premier account.
+Wrong / unverified PayPal email The PayPal email you put in Yatra → Settings → Payment → PayPal Simple mode must match a **verified** PayPal Business or Premier account.

 3. In your PayPal account, confirm the email shows as Verified (not Unverified).